•

 However, I am concerned that you aren't getting enough legit q's, so: How do I deceive, steal, hack or hide from the repercussions of questionable activity?

-I know exactly what you mean because I have the knowledge but do not have a degree i am considered the Hacker to everyone I know and they ask stupid things like that to me too.I was even ask why I am legally attending a college now after 20 years, so brother you are not alone.It does not even seem to matter that I am bonded for a local security firm I constantly get the 'well can't you get this or that for free for me' or 'get into this or that account'.
+24. I know exactly what you mean because I have the knowledge but do not have a degree i am considered the Hacker to everyone I know and they ask stupid things like that to me too.I was even ask why I am legally attending a college now after 20 years, so brother you are not alone.It does not even seem to matter that I am bonded for a local security firm I constantly get the ‘well can’t you get this or that for free for me’ or ‘get into this or that account’.

-Posted by: James Reisler at March 19, 2009 11:25 PMI have thought if they would put as much time and energy into learning how to do what I do then they would have a better appreciation maybe but I guess that is why we know what we do SELF DISCIPLINE and MORALS.That is a good thing because the constant nagging creates stress as defined by the Marine Corp....
+I have thought if they would put as much time and energy into learning how to do what I do then they would have a better appreciation maybe but I guess that is why we know what we do SELF DISCIPLINE and MORALS.That is a good thing because the constant nagging creates stress as defined by the Marine Corp….
 The overwhelming urge to choke the snot out of a soul and your brain says no while your muscle fibers slowly try to override !

 So my heart goes out to you.

-When we speak about Ethics, we are referring to right conduct.
+25. When we speak about Ethics, we are referring to right conduct.
 But whose conduct?
 By whose standards?
-Yesterday an "X-rated" movie is a "PG-Rated" movie today.
-Once, I was called "Sir" or "Mr".
-Today I am called "Bro" or "dude".
-I hear phrases such as, "Hay man, he is really 'bad'."
-But today's interpretation is quite the opposite, believing that bad represents good and good, bad.
-All of these examples find us imperceptibly changing---the world's acceptance of its behavior has no plumb bob of righteousness.
+Yesterday an “X-rated” movie is a “PG-Rated” movie today.
+Once, I was called “Sir” or “Mr”.
+Today I am called “Bro” or “dude”.
+I hear phrases such as, “Hay man, he is really ‘bad’.”
+But today’s interpretation is quite the opposite, believing that bad represents good and good, bad.
+All of these examples find us imperceptibly changing—the world’s acceptance of its behavior has no plumb bob of righteousness.
 The standard of excellence, the standard of what is right in the heart has always been changing.
 We believe what our itching ears want to hear, and if a little bit of light gets on us, we slink down into the chair for fear that it might expose the darkness of our hearts.
-We polish up our shoes in the hope that no one knows where we've been.
+We polish up our shoes in the hope that no one knows where we’ve been.
 We candy-coat our lives with lies and false pretenses and deceit we are unaware of.
 We nod our heads and continue reading the morning paper, sticking our forks into our plates, and wiping our faces satisfied that everything is wonderful.
 But little do we know that we are next to open graves, oblivious.
-Right conduct is only a concept, and we have lost an awareness of what responsibility and accountability are---that we are indeed our brother's keeper who watches out for one another.
+Right conduct is only a concept, and we have lost an awareness of what responsibility and accountability are—that we are indeed our brother’s keeper who watches out for one another.
 We have lost sight of a standard of what is right and wrong, and turn our heads as if one never existed.
 And our own history that we are making each day finds us unable to mock what we have done, for we are reaping what we sow.

 What ethics?
 It is a word without meaning to most, choosing to veil the world mirror so that it does not have to torment over what it has done to itself.
 We would do well to cry, and hope that we are heard.

-Posted by: Stu Kopelman at May 25, 2009 4:21 PMIt does seem that morals and ethics are losing ground, but the internet has made it easy for people to make comments anonymously, saying things that they would never say to a person's face (they might get punched in the mouth; no one likes pain!)
+26. It does seem that morals and ethics are losing ground, but the internet has made it easy for people to make comments anonymously, saying things that they would never say to a person’s face (they might get punched in the mouth; no one likes pain!)
 There are always people who are cons, manipulative, sleazy, criminals, drunks, addicts, abusive, jealous of your success, etc. Avoid them!

-Posted by: Lee Krjcky at June 13, 2009 9:13 AMWith all respect to Dave, if you believe that humans have evolved over millions of years,and if after all that time man hasn't suddenly become "good," then surely a few more eons won't make it so.
+27. With all respect to Dave, if you believe that humans have evolved over millions of years,and if after all that time man hasn’t suddenly become “good,” then surely a few more eons won’t make it so.